internetarchive/fatcat/guide/src/policies.md

 ## Immutable History

-All editors agree to the licensing terms, and understand that their full public history of contributions is made irrevokably public.
+All editors agree to the licensing terms, and understand that their full public history of contributions is made irrevocably public.
 Edits and contributions may be *reverted*, but the history (and content) of their edits are retained.
 Edit history is not removed from the corpus on the request of an editor or when an editor closes their account.

-In an emergency situation, such as non-bibliographic content getting encoded in the corpus by bypassing normal filters (eg, base64 encoding hate crime content or exploitive photos, as has happened to some blockchain projects), the ecosystem may decide to collectively, in a coordinated manner, expunge specific records from their history.
+In an emergency situation, such as non-bibliographic content getting encoded in the corpus by bypassing normal filters (eg, base64 encoding hate crime content or exploitative photos, as has happened to some blockchain projects), the ecosystem may decide to collectively, in a coordinated manner, expunge specific records from their history.